GiulioGenova/MeteoBrowser/README.md

 Special thanks to Mattia Rossi who has developed the R package "MonalisR" which plays and important role in the backend of this application.
 You can find the package here: https://gitlab.inf.unibz.it/earth_observation_public/MonalisR

+Disclaimer:

+Meteorologial data downloaded form this app comes with no warranty and has not been validated by the data provider nor by the authors of the app.
+This app is intended only to facilitate retrieving data from the Meteorologial Open Data Suedtirol API